50 Best Wedding Locations In NYC To Get Married

 It would be best if you stopped by the Metropolitan Museum of Art on the Upper East Side of NYC for an extra glamorous backdrop.
 There are so many great photo spots here.
 The iconic MET steps in the front of the museum, the Roman Sculptures hall, or even the rooftop garden, which has unmatched views of Central Park and the city.

 I can’t think of a more picturesque spot to take your wedding photos.
 If you are a member of the MET, you can even rent out the rooftop for wedding receptions.

 16. The Highline

 Another beautiful spot to take wedding photos in New York is the High Line!
-The High Line is in Chelsea and is an elevated park that stretches about 1.5 miles long.
+The High Line is in Chelsea, an elevated park stretching about 1.5 miles long.
 It is a great spot for wedding photos as it captures beautiful green gardens and city views.